TedHusted/awake/awake.md/awake.md

 The hologram shifts to a map of Cháoxiǎn, highlighting key regions and infrastructure.

-Taedong: On the topic of domestic security: Border surveillance detects a 12% increase in smuggling activity this month along the northern regions.
+Taedong: Moving to domestic security.
+Border surveillance detects a 12% increase in smuggling activity this month.
+The activity is along the northern regions.
 The cargo may be illicit technology.
-Additionally, defectors captured near Dandong are providing information about the underground network that conflicts.
+Defectors captured near Dandong are providing conflicting information about the underground network.

 Kang leans forward, frowning.
 “Conflicting information?
 Clarify.”

-Taedong: One detainee claims the network is managed by a former MSS officer now residing in China.
+Taedong: One detainee claims a former MSS officer now residing in China  is managing the network.
 Another claims the network is a decentralized group with no central leadership.
 Cross-referencing their statements is yielding no definitive conclusions.

 Kang’s eyes narrow.
 “Flag this report for immediate investigation.
 Illicit smuggling compromises security.
-Notify Unit 180 to monitor digital communications near the border.
+Instruct Unit 180 to track digital communications near the border.
 Report by tomorrow.
-Amend the brief to indicate that we are investigating.”
+Amend the brief to state that we are investigating.”

 Taedong: Noted.
+Moving on.

-The hologram for the third section displays readiness graphs and reports for the People’s Army.
+The hologram displays graphs and reports for the People’s Army.

 Taedong: Operational readiness is at 92%.
 There are minor supply chain disruptions affecting Unit 93 in the eastern provinces.
-The Central Military Commission is requesting an inspection of the missile defense systems as a high-priority.
-It can be scheduled for next week.
+The Central Military Commission is requesting an inspection of the missile defense systems.
+They tagged it as a high-priority.
+We can schedule the inspection for next week.

 Ri’s hand tightens on the edge of the table.
 “What is the nature of these supply chain disruptions?”

 Taedong: Delayed deliveries of hydrogen fuel and replacement parts due to increased international sanctions.
 Current stockpiles are sufficient for immediate operations.
-If disruptions persist, strategic rationing may be required.
+If disruptions persist, we may need strategic rationing.

-Ri exhales sharply, his tone sharp.
+Ri exhales, his tone sharp.
 “Our readiness is non-negotiable.
 Redirect resources from lower-priority units if necessary.
-I’ll handle the Central Military Commission.
-Update the briefing to indicate that we are reallocating resources to offset the delays, in accordance with Songun policy.”
+I’ll handle the Central Military Commission. — Update the briefing.
+Say that Songun policy demands that we offset delays by reallocating resources..”

 Taedong: Noted.

-The hologram switches to graphs and reports indicating birth rates, manufacturing rates, agricultural production, and attrition.
+The hologram switches to graphs and reports.
+They show birth rates, manufacturing rates, agricultural production, and attrition.

 Taedong: Worker automation proceeds on schedule.
 The new JuJa units have replaced 24% of the laborers and increased production by 36%.
-Older workers are encouraged to retire early.
-Younger workers are encouraged to switch to the military or health care for the elderly.
+We encourage older workers to retire early.
+We encourage younger workers to switch to the military or health care for the elderly.
 The latest birth rate has declined to 1.5 children per woman.
-This rate aligns with our projections.
+This rate aligns with our needs.

 The hologram shifts from facts and figures to images from public service announcements.

-Taedong: The Publicity and Information Department is promoting both family planning and the value of female offspring.
+Taedong: The Publicity and Information Department promotes our key values.
+They feature both family planning and the value of female offspring.
 The upgrades to the Yongbyon nuclear plant are proceeding.
 We are keeping up with the JuJa power consumption.
-We are on track to fully automate labor-intense jobs in eight years.
+We are on track to automate all labor-intense jobs in eight years.
 We can then devote more resources to the military over the long term.

 Sounding pleased, Ri says “Excellent.
 We automate production and devote our best people to the military.”

 ***

 The public service announcement opens with a blue-collar worker returning home.

 The worker slips off his shoes.
-The apartment walls are covered by yellow wallpaper with a floral design.
-Portraits of the current and recent leaders are hung high on the wall, just above eye level.
+Yellow wallpaper with a floral design cover the apartment walls.
+Hanging on the wall above eye level are portraits of the current and recent leaders.

 “Gongjunim, I have news.”

 “I’m in the kitchen, Wangjanim.”

 Walking past a work station and refrigerator, the worker steps into the kitchen nook.
 Speaking quickly, he says, “The plant received ten new JuJa machines today.
-That means twelve more spots will go into the plant’s full-income retirement lottery next week.”
+That means twelve more spots go into the plant’s full-income retirement lottery next week.”

 Surrounded by black countertops, his spouse turns around.
 “Twelve more?
 So soon?
-That's really excellent!
+That's excellent!
 If you win, we can play pickle ball together during the week.”

 “I’d like that too, Yeobo.
 I’m still amazed at the flexility of the JuJa machines.
 The nanoparticle construction lets the bots transform into whatever device is needed.
-The machine intelligence is just as adaptive.
-It’s not SI but it’s close and supremely effective.”
+The nanoparticle construction lets the bots transform into whatever device we need.
+The machine intelligence is not SI but it’s very close and very effective.”

 “That’s nice, dear.
 Come, sit down.
 Dinner is ready.”

 The scene transitions to show a JuJa transforming from device to device.
 An announcer speaks from off-camera:

-“JuJa — Your flexible friends!
-JuJa —Your self-reliant workers! — From assembly, to quality control, to delivering the final product, they can do whatever you need to do — so you can do less.
+“JuJa!
+Your flexible friends!
+JuJa!
+Your self-reliant workers!
+From assembly, to quality control, to delivering the final product, they can do whatever you need to do.
+So you can do less.

 “All praise to our Supreme Leader!”